 This will be implemented for library release 1.10.1.

-Cache Image Feature
+Cache Image

-This feature allows the library to save the image of the metadata cache at file closing.
-When the file is re-opened, the library reads the saved cache image, decodes and loads its contents into the metadata cache.
-Please refer to the <Cache Image documentation> for detailed description.
+The Cache Image feature allows the library to save the image of the metadata cache at file closing.
+When the file is re-opened, the library reads the saved cache image, decodes the image, and then loads the contents into the metadata cache.
+See the as yet unwritten <Cache Image documentation> for more information.

 To support this feature, the library will store the information about the saved image in a Metadata Cache Image message, which is located in the superblock extension.